input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

       Regular : ∀ {r t} →
         let
           pref  = preferredChain t
-          cert′ = latestCertSeen t -- TODO: lookup slotnumber from history and include Δ in VR-1A (move history to blocktree...?) in
+          cert′ = latestCertSeen t -- TODO: lookup slotnumber from history and --       include the Δ-condition in VR-1A
+                                   --       (move history to block-tree...?)
+        in
         ∙ r ≡ roundNumber cert′ + 1       -- VR-1A
         ∙ cert′ PointsInto pref           -- VR-1B